Pandemic drives sea freight prices to record high

 The Covid-19 pandemic, which initially brought global shipping to a virtual standstill, did not bode well for the industry and led to "an unprecedented drop in demand", said Mr Didier Rabattu, of Lombard Odier Investment Managers.

-But this did not account for the trends among US and European consumers who during lockdown stopped spending in restaurants and theatres or going on holiday, and instead used their money to purchase material goods - many of them imported from Asia.
+But this did not account for the trends among United States and European consumers who during lockdown stopped spending in restaurants and theatres or going on holiday, and instead used their money to purchase material goods - many of them imported from Asia.

-"Imagine how many televisions you can buy if you don't go skiing for a week with four people?" said Mr Paul Tourret, director of France's Higher Institute of Maritime Economics (ISEMAR).
+"Imagine how many television sets you can buy if you don't go skiing for a week with four people?" said Mr Paul Tourret, director of France's Higher Institute of Maritime Economics (Isemar).

 Disruptions to loading and unloading operations, from dockers falling ill and Covid-19 restrictions to unforeseen events like the shipping backlog caused the blockage of the Suez Canal in March, have only exacerbated the trend.